-Invoke Memory View
+Show Memory View

 Press Ctrl+Enter or choose Show in Memory View from the variable's context menu:

 The Memory View window initially shows a 256-byte region that starts from the chosen address, with higher memory addresses at the bottom of the window.
-When you then invoke Memory View for other pointers, they arе highlighted in the same window, and the region is extended to show more addresses if necessary.
+When you then invoke Memory View for other pointers, they are highlighted in the same window, and the region is extended to show more addresses if necessary.

-You can also open several Memory View windows by splitting the editor tabs vertically or horizontally.
 Use the context menu of the left column to hide/show or copy the addresses: